PotatoFi/potatofi.github.io/_posts/2025-02-20-spectrum-viewer.md

 ## Feature Requests

 If you have a feature request, feel free to [open an issue in GitHub](https://github.com/PotatoFi/spectrum/issues).
 Just temper your expectations - I am a novice developer, and am already running into the edges of my capabilities a bit.

-Let's try to use the tools built into GitHub for that.
-Remember that I am a novice dev, learning as I go, so some features might be outside of my capabilities.

 Thanks for checking out the thing that I made, I hope you like it!